INSaFLU/insaflu_docs/docs/data_analysis.rst

 User-defined parameters
 +++++++++++++++++++++++++

 INSaFLU allows user-defined configuration of key parameters for reads quality analysis and mapping.
-Settings can be user-defined for the whole user account (tab “Settings”), for each project (just after project creation) or for individual samples within a project.
+Settings can be user-defined for the whole user account (tab “Settings”), for each project (just after project creation) or for individual samples within a project (click in the "Magic wand" icon).

 Read quality control (QC)
 -------------------------
 Users can change the following **Trimmomatic** settings (see http://www.usadellab.org/cms/index.php?page=trimmomatic):

 Please check choose your settings before uploading new samples to your account.

 **HEADCROP**: <length> Cut the specified number of bases from the start of the read.
 Range: [0:100].
 If value equal to 0 this parameter is excluded. (default = 0)

 **CROP**:<length> Cut the read to a specified length.
 Range: [0:400].
 If value equal to 0 this parameter is excluded. (default = 0)